sidai/defaults/README.md

 defaults [![Test](https://github.com/sidai/defaults/actions/workflows/test.yml/badge.svg)](https://github.com/sidai/defaults/actions/workflows/test.yml) [![GitHub release](https://img.shields.io/github/release/sidai/defaults.svg)](https://github.com/sidai/defaults/releases) [![License](https://img.shields.io/github/license/sidai/defaults.svg)](./LICENSE)
 =======
-Structures default value filling with support in almost all types of data using [struct tags](http://golang.org/pkg/reflect/#StructTag) or [struct type](https://pkg.go.dev/reflect#Type) <br>
+Structures default value filling with support in almost all types of data using [struct tags](http://golang.org/pkg/reflect/#StructTag) or [struct type](https://pkg.go.dev/reflect#Type)

 Notice
 -------
 This repo is inspired by [go-defaults](https://github.com/sidai/go-defaults) and applies the same [LICENSE](https://github.com/sidai/defaults/blob/master/LICENSE).

-The aforementioned repo provides basic default value setting for simple data type.
+The aforementioned repo provides basic default value filling for simple data types.
 However,
 1. It does not support complex structure like `pointer`, `interface`, `map` or `slice of map`.
-2. It always recursively fill the struct with default value but there is case struct filling should be skipped.
+2. It always recursively fills the struct with default value but there are cases struct filling should be skipped.
 3. The default filler provided is not exported which makes it hard for customization.

 I created this repo to provide more data types support, more flexibility in default value filling for struct and export the function for better customization.